ShababAhmedd/ComputerGraphics_Project/README.md

 3) 8-Way Symmetry & Bresenham's Circle Algorithm <br>
 4) Zone Conversion Algorithm.

-And some Scaling matrix were used to make the sun small and large.
+And some Scaling matrix were used.